Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Literature Overview

-An important semantic attribute motivated by many NCSs is the \emph{lasting impact} in consecutive estimation errors; that is, the longer an error persists, the more severe its consequences can become.
+An important semantic attribute motivated by many NCSs is the \emph{lasting impact} of consecutive estimation errors; that is, the longer an error persists, the more severe its consequences can become.
 The AoII and the cost of memory error capture this notion, though they are context-agnostic.
-Motivated by this, \cite{luo2024exploiting, luo2024minimizing} introduced the age of missed alarm (AoMA) and the age of false alarm (AoFA) to quantify, respectively, the persistence costs in the more urgent missed alarm error and the less important false alarm error.
+Motivated by this perspective, the authors of~\cite{luo2024exploiting, luo2024minimizing} introduced the age of missed alarm (AoMA) and the age of false alarm (AoFA) to quantify, respectively, the persistence costs of the more urgent missed alarm error and the less important false alarm error.
 Moreover, the severity of an estimation error depends on both its context and duration.
 The significance-aware age of consecutive error (AoCE)~\cite{luo2025cost, luo2025revisiting} thus measures the \emph{urgency of lasting impact} through a set of context-aware nonlinear functions.
 Optimal communication policies have been derived through the lens of Markov decision theory.
-Prior work has established that the optimal policy under a Lagrangian formulation exhibits a simple switching structure (i.e., multiple thresholds) whose transmission thresholds depend on the instantaneous estimation error~\cite{luo2025cost, luo2024exploiting}.
-Furthermore, \cite{luo2025role} shows that when a MAP estimator is used, this switching structure also depends on the AoI.
-The optimal policy for the constrained formulation is a randomized mixture of two such switching policies.
+Prior work~\cite{luo2025cost,luo2024exploiting} has established that the optimal policy under a zero-order hold (ZOH) estimator exhibits a simple switching structure (i.e., multiple thresholds), where the transmission thresholds depend on the instantaneous estimation error.
+Moreover, it has been shown in~\cite{luo2026role} that, when a MAP estimator is employed, the thresholds also depend on the AoI.